 This Strategy for Denmark's cooperation with the CGIAR forms the basis for the Danish contribution and is the central platform for dialogue and partnership with the CGIAR.
-It sets out the priorities for performance within the overall framework established by the CGIAR research and innovation strategy, towards 2030.
+It sets out the priorities for performance within the overall framework established by the CGIAR research and innovation strategy (towards 2030).
 In addition, it outlines specific goals and results that Denmark will pursue in cooperation with the organisation.
 Denmark will work closely with like-minded countries towards the achievement of results through its efforts to pursue specific goals and priorities.

 The CGIAR is a global research partnership dedicated to reducing poverty, enhancing food and nutrition security, improving the management of natural resources and the provision of ecosystem services.
 The CGIAR system comprises a network of international centres, where research is conducted in food and agriculture, nutrition and health, fisheries and water resources, land and natural ecosystems.
-Denmark has contributed to and participated in the CGIAR since the 1970s.
-A contribution from 2023 to 2025 will enable Denmark to continue to play a role in ensuring high quality research to underpin the transformation of food systems in the global south.
+Denmark contributed to and participated in the CGIAR since the 1970s.
+A contribution from 2023 to 2025 will enable Denmark to continue to play a role in ensuring high quality research to underpin sustainable food systems transformation.

-The strategy for the partnership with CGIAR is anchored in Denmark's Strategy for Development Cooperation, The World We Share (2021) as well as in the Danish Government's Global Climate Action Strategy: A Green and Sustainable World.
-Furthermore, it is guided by the How-to-Note on the Green transformation of agri-food systems - agro-food production, business and food security, describing pathways for the implementation of The World We Share.
+Denmark's strategy for its partnership with CGIAR is anchored in Denmark's Strategy for Development Cooperation, 'The World We Share' as well as the Danish Government's 'Global Climate Action Strategy: A Green and Sustainable World'.
+Furthermore, it is guided by the How-to Note on 'Green transformation of agrifood systems - agro-food production, business and food security', which supports the implementation of 'The World We Share'.